 New Mexico Southwest Trees

-Full Sun – USDA – Zones: 5 thru 7.
+Full Sun – USDA – Zones: 5 through 7.
 More of an ornamental tree.
-This tree can be used as a border plan.
-Drought Tolerant Easy Care tree.
+This tree can be used to block neighbors’ views of your yard.
+Drought Tolerant Easy-Care tree.
 Extremely Hardy Tolerates Poor Soils, Deer Resistant.
 Excellent for close wall bordering.
-About 15-20 ft high 20ft wide.
+About 15-20 ft high and 8 ft wide.
 Almost zero maintenance.

 Euclayptus Tree Scientific Name: Eucalyptus melliodora